victorwg/Battleship-Project/README.md

 ### Functions plan to implement
 - main(), the main body of the function.
-- printBoard(), print the board of the user/AI.
+- printBoard(), print the board of the user.
-- putShip(), let player to place ships on user's board.
-- getBoard(), randomize AI's ships position on AI's board.
 - play(), player turn to call coordinate.
-- AI(), AI turn to call coordinate.
+- end(), check if all ships are sunk.
+- num_moves(), shows number of moves needed to win.